-While rabbits that are on a high-protein diet, fibrous, salty, or dry foods would likely die faster than usual because this type of food absorbs water in the intestinal tract.
+While rabbits that are on a high-protein diet, fibrous, salty, or dry foods would likely die faster than usual.
+This type of food absorbs water in the intestinal tract.

-Rabbits that don’t have access to clean drinkable water in the summer months would likely die from heatstroke because rabbits are more sensitive to heat than cold.
+Rabbits that don’t have access to clean, drinkable water in the summer months would likely die from heatstroke.
+Rabbits are more sensitive to heat than cold.

-Rabbits can’t sweat except for a few sweat glands on their lips.
-They also cannot pant like dogs and other animals to signal their owners that it’s too hot because rabbits primarily breathe thru their noses.
+Rabbits can’t sweat, except for a few sweat glands on their lips.
+They also cannot pant like dogs and other animals to signal to their owners that it’s too hot.
+Rabbits primarily breathe through their noses.

-Without water, your rabbit’s gut would not function properly because of the lack of moisture.
+Without water, your rabbit’s gut would not function properly because of a lack of moisture.
 This, in turn, could lead to intestinal blockage or impaction.

 Impactions in rabbits can also be life-threatening if not treated.

-Lack of water would also make it hard for your rabbit to flush out the excess calcium in their diet, which in turn could lead to the development of urinary stones.
+Lack of water would also make it hard for your rabbit to flush out the excess calcium in their diet.
+This in turn could lead to the development of urinary stones.

 How to tell if your rabbit is dehydrated?

-To tell if your rabbit is dehydrated, you have to look for its symptoms which include dark and smelly urine, fever, lethargy, lack of appetite, and wrinkled skin.
+To tell if your rabbit is dehydrated, you have to look for its symptoms:

-As for wrinkled skin, you can test dehydration by gently pulling a little bit of skin in the back of your rabbit’s neck.
+As for wrinkled skin, you can test for dehydration by gently pulling a little bit of skin on the back of your rabbit’s neck.
 If the skin stays in place for a few seconds, it’s a good indicator that your rabbit might be suffering from dehydration.

 As for fever, the only way to be certain that your rabbit has a fever is by taking a rectal temperature.
-I advise that you let your veterinarian do this one though because rabbits are very squeamish.
+I would advise that you let your veterinarian do this one, though, because rabbits are very squeamish.

-Finally, lethargy and lack of appetite is the end-stage of dehydration, when this symptom shows up, it’s time to bring your rabbit to a veterinarian.
+Finally, lethargy and lack of appetite are the end-stages of dehydration.
+When this symptom shows up, it’s time to bring your rabbit to a veterinarian.